 This is a basic microbiology course that introduces students to the principles of microbiology with an additional emphasis on health career applications.
 Instructor and student-led discussion sessions present the principles of microbiological morphology, physiology, reproduction and pathology, with special attention given to human disease.
-Laboratory exercises are integrated with discussion sessions and develop standard microbiology lab skills in the indentification, culture, control, and assay of microorganisms.
+Laboratory exercises are integrated with discussion sessions and develop standard microbiology lab skills in the identification, culture, control and assay of microorganisms.

-Prerequisties: E, M, R, BIOL 101 or equivalent, CHEM 101 or CHEM 105 or equivalent.
+Prerequisites: E, M, R, BİOL 101 or BĪOL 111, CHEM 101 or CHEM 104 or CHEM 111 all with a grade of C or better.